Titanic TRIZ: A Universal Case Study

-Teaching TRIZ in a short time at a pre-conference tutorial is different from teaching TRIZ in a multiday class.
-The objective is to teach the participants enough TRIZ that they will be able to use it on simple situation, and will be motivated to learn more.
-The Titanic case study is very useful because it requires very little time to explain the situation, it is very memorable since it builds on common culture, and it impresses the participants since they themselves create the solutions that save all the people, in a very short time.
+Teaching TRIZ in a short time at a pre-conference tutorial is different from teaching TRIZ in a multi-day class.
+The objective is to teach the participants enough TRIZ that they will be able to use it on a simple situation and will be motivated to learn more.
+The Titanic case study is useful because it requires little time to explain the situation, it is memorable since it builds on common culture and it impresses the participants since they create the solutions that save all the people, in a short time.

 - Ellen MacGran developed the Titanic case study as a classroom exercise in Ellen Domb’s Advanced TRIZ class because her company problems were proprietary and could not be discussed with others in the class.
 That led directly to the development of the conference presentation version of this case.

 - E. Domb, Tutorial Proceedings of the 11th QFD Symposium, 1999.
 This tutorial has also been presented at the Council for Continuous Improvement, Detroit, October, 1999, the International Association for Management of Technology, Miami, February, 2000 and the California Council for Quality and Service, San Diego, March, 2000.

 - The movie Titanic.
 Both the 1997 version and the 1930’s version.

 - E. Domb.
 “Using the Ideal Final Result to Define the Problem to Be Solved” June 1998, The TRIZ Journal.

 - E. Domb.
 “The Ideal Final Result: Tutorial” February 1997, The TRIZ Journal.